 I Don’t Understand?

 I’ve asked many people and read quite a bit of literature searching for the policy reasons behind our Tallahassee legislators’ belief that intestate decedents would prefer anyone except the state to inherit their property.
-As of the writing of this blog, I haven’t discovered any cogent and articulated policy reason.
+As of the writing of this blog, I haven’t discovered any cogent and articulated policy reasons.
 Do heir searchers or heir location firms have anything to do with it?

 Who are these heir searchers?
 They are individuals who review probate records and abandoned property records to find heirs who may have an interest in an estate.
 These persons are usually not lawyers, and they usually solicit their clients to make the client aware of an abandoned estate.
 The heir hunter then promises certain things if the client assigns a portion of his inheritance to the probate searcher.
 The role of the heir hunter is critical to the laughing heir for obvious reasons.